Pit BBQ

 the parish.
 A four by five feet concrete

-structure is lined with riverbed rocks
+with riverbed rocks encasing a stainless

-encasing a stainless steel box, two feet
+steel box, two feet wide, three feet long,

-wide, three feet long, and two feet deep.
+and two feet deep.